Extreme Frugal Living Tips From My Grandmother

-- Beg-- I don't mean standing on street corners, but if someone had something she wanted or needed, she didn't hesitate to ask for it.
-Or better,she would launch into a dialog about how poor she was and how much she would love to have just one of those.
+- Beg I don't mean standing on street corners, but if someone had something she wanted or needed, she didn't hesitate to ask for it.
+Better, she would launch into a dialogue about how poor she was and how much she would love to have just one of whatever it was.

-When we think of repurposing a piece of clothing into a decorative pillow, or perhaps upcycling a jar into a pincushion, don't we all envision something cute and clean?
+When we think of repurposing a piece of clothing by turning it into a decorative pillow, or perhaps upcycling a jar into a pincushion, don't we all envision something cute and clean?
 Something we can share on Pinterest or create a tutorial with?

 My grandmother had slightly different ideas about re-using items.

-- Use butter bowls instead of the hundreds of Tupperware bowls stored under the bed.
+- Use butter bowls instead of the hundreds of Tupperware bowls she stored under the bed.

 - Turn tin cans into drinking glasses to save the "good glasses".